 top of page

-Most people get into backyard chickens for the fresh eggs.
-Honestly, it’s hard to beat farm fresh eggs, so I understand the draw.
+Most people get into backyard chickens for the fresh eggs, with many looking specifically for the best egg laying chickens to ensure a steady supply.
 However, what a lot of people don’t realize is how quickly you can get attached to these sweet little birds who give you breakfast.
-I could go on and on about my 28 pets, but for today we’re going to focus on a few popular breeds of chickens who are known for their egg laying abilities and will provide a colorful selection for your egg basket.
+I could go on and on about my 40 pets, but for today we’re going to focus on a few popular breeds of chickens that are great egg layers and will provide a colorful variety in your egg basket!

 Photo of a Plymouth Barred Rock, Courtesy of Hoover’s Hatchery